Sub-GeV dark matter search at ILC beam dumps: Introduction

 The International Linear Collider (ILC) has been proposed as the next energy-frontier facility in particle physics.
 The physics program of the ILC is well established~\cite{Baer:2013cma,Fujii:2017vwa,ILCInternationalDevelopmentTeam:2022izu}: it includes measurements of the Higgs boson couplings with unprecedented precision, searches for new physics in rare Higgs decays and other channels, and precise top-mass determination, among other topics.
 Most studies of the physics potential of the ILC to date focus on experiments with the detector situated at the main interaction point, where the electron and positron beams collide head-on, yielding the maximum collision energy.

-Recently, it was suggested that, in parallel with the experiments at the main interaction point, the ILC can pursue a complementary physics program using its beam dumps~\cite{Kanemura:2015cxa,Sakaki:2020mqb,Asai:2021ehn,Asai:2021xtg,Moroi:2022qwz,Nojiri:2022xqn,Giffin:2022rei}.
-Particle collisions within the beam dumps occur in fixed-target kinematics, with typical effective energies of $\Order(10)\GeV$ or below.
+Recently, it was suggested that, in parallel with the experiments at the main interaction point, the ILC can pursue a complementary physics program using its beam dumps~\cite{Kanemura:2015cxa,Sakaki:2020mqb,Asai:2021ehn,Asai:2021xtg,Moroi:2022qwz,Nojiri:2022xqn,Giffin:2022rei}. \footnote{ In particular, the ILC provides a good opportunity for a positron fixed-target experiment, similar to the PADME experiment~\cite{PADME:2023vvr} but at a much higher energy. } Particle collisions within the beam dumps occur in fixed-target kinematics, with typical effective energies of $\Order(10)\GeV$ or below.
 At the same time, since every beam-electron and beam-positron interacts with the dump, the beam-dump experiments can accumulate enormous integrated luminosity.
 This makes the beam dump the ideal place to search for relatively light new particles with very small couplings to the Standard Model (SM).

 The new physics targeted by the beam-dump experimental program is very well motivated theoretically~\cite{Alexander:2016aln,Battaglieri:2017aum}.
 Previously studied examples include visibly-decaying dark photons, axion-like particles, vector bosons associated with gauged lepton flavor symmetries, and heavy neutral leptons.
 In all these cases, it was demonstrated that beam-dump experiments at the ILC can probe model parameters well beyond the reach of the currently available experiments and are competitive with proposed future dedicated facilities.